Celebrating Black History - Salisbury Post

 Celebrating Black History

-The Salisbury Post is spending February exploring moments of cultural significance in Rowan County’s Black history.
-Today’s photo contribution comes from Wilson Cherry.
+SALISBURY — The Salisbury Post is spending February exploring moments and icons of significance to Rowan County’s Black history.

-Fifty-one years ago this April, Ike and Tina Turner and the Ikettes performed in Goodman Gymnasium at Catawba College.
-Tickets were $4 in advance and $5 at the door.
-A young Cherry, in college at the time, got the chance to meet some of the most famous people in music at that time and still has the photo from his encounter.
+Linda K. Stoner has received numerous lifetime achievements since entering the field of education at the age of 22.
+She has been teacher of the year three times, the First Black Spencer JCs outstanding young educator (1983); Elizabeth Duncan Koontz Humanitarian Award winner (2010); Salisbury Post’s Hometown Hero and School-Wide Hall of Fame.

+Stoner became the first Black Curriculum Specialist for the Rowan-Salisbury School System in 2007.
+To go even further she was the very first individual Black or white in the entire Rowan-Salisbury School System to receive a Lifetime Professional Educator’s License in 2020 from the NC State Board: Department of Public Instruction, this license will expire in 2059.
+One of the youngest members to be inducted in Pearl White #180 Order of the Eastern Star, as a past president, she is a Golden-Life Member of Delta Sigma Theta Sorority.

 If you have a photo or story to tell illustrating Black History Month, please email editor Chandler Inions at chandler.inions@salisburypost.com.